Diffusion tube: Construction and operation

 A diffusion tube consists of a small, hollow, usually transparent, acrylic or polypropylene plastic tube, roughly 70mm long, with a cap at each end.
 One of the caps (coloured white) is either completely removed to activate the tube (in the case of nitrogen dioxide sampling) or contains a filter allowing in just the gas being studied.
 The other cap (a different colour) contains metal mesh discs coated with a chemical reagent that absorbs the gas being studied as it enters the tube.
 Tubes that work this way are also known as Palmes tubes after their inventor, American chemist Edward Palmes, who described using such a tube as a personal air quality sensor in 1976.

 During operation, the tube is opened and vertically fastened with cable ties to something like a lamp-post or road sign, with the open end facing down, and the closed, coloured cap at the top.
 The gas being monitored, which is at a higher concentration in the atmosphere, diffuses into the bottom of the tube and is quickly absorbed by the chemical cap.
-Since it's absorbed, the process of diffusion continues.
+As it is absorbed, the process of diffusion continues.
 After a fixed period of time (typically from two weeks to a month), the tube is sealed up and sent away to a laboratory for analysis.
 The atmospheric concentration of the gas being studied can be calculated using the amount captured and Fick's laws of diffusion.

 Diffusion tubes can be used to sample various different gases, including oxides of nitrogen (nitrogen dioxide and nitric oxide), sulphur dioxide, ammonia, and ozone.
 Although tubes sampling these gases all work through the same process of molecular diffusion, there are important differences.
-Nitrogen dioxide tubes use triethanolamine, TEA, as the absorbing (reagant) chemical, for example, while hydrogen sulphide tubes are opaque (rather than transparent) to prevent ultraviolet light from degrading the chemicals inside.
+Nitrogen dioxide tubes use triethanolamine, TEOA (often mistakenly abbreviated as TEA, which actually refers to triethylamine), as the absorbing (reagent) chemical, for example, while hydrogen sulphide tubes are opaque (rather than transparent) to prevent ultraviolet light from degrading the chemicals inside.
 Some types of tube can sample multiple gases at the same time.